Tuesday, December 29, 2015

 Copyright Sony Studios 2015

-As an immigrant in America, the Doctor has the advantage of being educated, which helps him sometimes open some doors to continue his studies.
-And sometimes, there is a stigma working against him, even by people of his own.
+As an immigrant in America, the Doctor has the advantage of being educated, which sometimes helps him open some doors to continue his studies.
+But sometimes there is a stigma working against him, even among his own people.

 Mr. Smith nails the Nigerian accent to perfection.
-It took him over three months to master the English/Nigerian accent.
+Mastering the English/Nigerian accent took him over three months.

-The script of “Concussion” has some circumstances falling together too quickly, some additional sugar-coated dialogs that sacrifice the symbolism and the subtext, making the information in the speaking parts too explicable.
+The script of “Concussion” has some circumstances falling together too quickly, and some additional sugar-coated dialogue that sacrifices symbolism and subtext, making the information in the spoken parts too easy to explain.

-Photo by Jose A. Hermosillo Copyright FestivalinLA 2015
+Photo by José A. HJosésillo Copyright FestivalinLA 2015

 The opening scene of “Concussion” was not impressive.
-A montage of the Doctor’s close-ups working with the microscope is more powerful and meaningful to introduce the story.
+A montage of the Doctor’s close-ups working with the microscope is more powerful and meaningful in introducing the story.

 Another reference is the Best Picture Oscar winner, “A Beautiful Mind,” where we can see the character’s real struggle.

-Photo by Jose Alberto Hermosillo Copyright © 2015 Festival in LA
+Photo by José AlbeJoséHermosillo Copyright © 2015 Festival in LA

-Director Peter Landsman’s artistic background helped him illustrate progressive cinematography and perfect colors in the characters’ evolution, setting the emotional tones in a suitable mode.
+Director Peter Landsman’s artistic background helped him achieve progressive cinematography and perfect color in the characters’ evolution, setting the emotional tone in a suitable mode.

 For example, while the Doctor is working in the morgue, everything is dark gray, and towards the end, when “Mr. Will Smith Goes to Washington” to speak to the committee, we can see the warm light at the tunnel’s end.